Utah Deaf History and Culture

 Utah Schools for the Deaf and the Blind

-Helen Keller gave a speech at USDB in the Main Building chapel, where students gathered to listen to her remarks as Frank Driggs, the USDB administrator, aided with interpretation.
-Helen's interpreter, Polly Thompson, communicated with her using both speech and the manual alphabet.
+Helen Keller gave a speech at USDB in the Main Building chapel, where students gathered to listen to her remarks as Frank Driggs, the USDB administrator, assisted with the interpretation.
+Helen's interpreter, Polly Thompson, communicated with her using speech and the manual alphabet.
 "What is the most outstanding thing you have found on your visit to Utah?" a student spelled into Helen's hand.
 "The good will toward the adult blind," she replied immediately (The Utah Eagle, March 1941, p.
 11).

 The Burdett’s Picnic and Boating Party